Prices, How It Works

 Just pick a few items you want and fire off an email to Steve@VDLGrassFed.com

 Mixed Share.
-For a variety of meals, but you aren’t sure what all to try, you could get the mixed share: o Around 10-15 lbs of meat and consists of: o Six packages of hamburger, about 1.0 pounds each. o High End Steak: (Ribeye, TBone, Sirloin) 2.5 - 3.5 lbs average. o Two pounds of stew meat. o One roast, about 3.5 lbs average. o Say if you want a large, medium or small share.
+For a variety of meals, but you aren’t sure what all to try, you could get the mixed share: o Around 10-15 lbs of meat and consists of: o Six packages of ground beef, about 1.0 pounds each. o High End Steak: (Ribeye, TBone, Sirloin) 2.5 - 3.5 lbs average. o Two pounds of stew meat. o One roast, about 3.5 lbs average. o Say if you want a large, medium or small share.
 Large means bigger roast and steaks, maybe an extra pound of stew meat. . o $7.19 per pound.
 (So: $75.00 - $115.00)